Recovery And Relationships

 Healthy relationships allow for people to establish boundaries, so everyone feels safe.
 Trust establishes respectful vulnerability allowing for the relationship to progress in a healthy manner.
 If someone recovering from addiction does not trust their partner, they may hide progress of sobriety from their partner, or feel they cannot be vulnerable about their sobriety.

 Healthy relationships involving honesty, for example, can encourage partners to support or inspire individuals to communicate about substance abuse.
-Partners can include boundaries to discourage post-relapses if this applies to their partner.
+Partners can include boundaries to discourage post-recovery relapses if this applies to their partner.
 Positive partnerships can thrive as the individual in recovery can develop healthy social circles, thus creating healthy connections.

-12-Step Support Groups and Healthy Relationships
+12-Step Support Groups And Healthy Relationships

 Identifying Unhealthy Relationships